linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 Feb 10 Feb 24 Mar 09 Mar 23 Apr 06 Apr 20

-OFR Brief Series | 20-01 July 2020 | Page 15

-Following March 16, returns on basis trades began to

-move back into line with the returns on Treasury bills,

-and came closer to the cost of borrowing in the sponsored repo market.
-Several Fed actions on March 16 and

-17 may have contributed to this easing of pressure on

-hedge funds.
-In particular, Federal Reserve expansions

-- f Treasury purchases provided an additional source of demand for off-the-run Treasuries, while expansions

-- f the central bank's repo facility reduced financing risks associated with providing liquidity to Treasury markets.
+Following March 16, returns on basis trades began to move back into line with the returns on Treasury bills, and came closer to the cost of borrowing in the sponsored repo market.
+Several Fed actions on March 16 and 17 may have contributed to this easing of pressure on hedge funds.
+In particular, Federal Reserve expansions of Treasury purchases provided an additional source of demand for off-the-run Treasuries, while expansions of the central bank's repo facility reduced financing risks associated with providing liquidity to Treasury markets.
 It is difficult to know exactly which of these actions was most important, in particular because they were mutually reinforcing.

 The Federal Reserve took the unusual action of including